esimov/pigo/README.md

 - [x] **[Webassembly support 🎉](#wasm-webassembly-support)**

 ### Todo
-- [ ] Features detection and description
+- [ ] Object detection and description

 **The library can also detect in plane rotated faces.** For this reason a new `-angle` parameter have been included into the command line utility.
 The command below will generate the following result (see the table below for all the supported options).